Caduet Side Effects

 Generic Name: amlodipine / atorvastatin

 Note: This page contains information about the side effects of amlodipine / atorvastatin.
 Some of the dosage forms included on this document may not apply to the brand name Caduet.

 Not all side effects for Caduet may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / atorvastatin: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / atorvastatin:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / atorvastatin:More common

 - difficulty with swallowing